Skip to main content

 • optimization

-The optimization of the game is mixed; while some users praise its efficient performance with minimal loading times and no noticeable frame rate drops, others criticize it for lacking content and options, leading to stuttering issues when the population exceeds 300.
-Overall, the game's optimization appears to vary significantly depending on specific gameplay scenarios.
+Overall, the game's optimization is mixed; while some users report excellent performance with minimal loading times and no frame rate drops, others criticize it for lacking content and options compared to previous titles, leading to stuttering issues after reaching a certain population threshold.

 • “Also, the game is already well optimized, with an almost nonexistent loading screen and no fps drops.”